 For instance, say your median gift size is $75.
 For a year-end appeal, you may want to target the $75-level donors and ask them to give an extra $25 to help fund [insert tangible program at your nonprofit].

-With Mightycause’s Premium Analytics Tool, you can access average gift size, median gift size and more information at any time all year-long for as little as $49/month.
-Learn more about premium fundraising on Mightycause and how it can impact year-end gift size here.
+With Mightycause’s Advanced Analytics Tool, you can access average gift size, median gift size and more information at any time all year-long for as little as $49/month.
+Learn more about advanced fundraising on Mightycause and how it can impact year-end gift size here.

 3. Use subtle cues on your fundraising campaigns.